ingl3585/react-lift-state/lifting-state.md

 **Setup The Components**

 Create the file and setup the Component.
+This involves the following:

-This involves adding a parameter called props, copy/paste the existing HTML from App and then referencing the `props.image` key which will contain the image url.
+- adding a parameter called props
+- copy/paste the existing HTML from App
+- update the element to reference `props.image`

 We could also make additional decisions such as passing down specific values for `id` and `alt` as to make this Component more reuseable, but we will leave those values alone for now and stay focused on the main value for the image src.